thinkglitch/DevOps-fellow/Readme.md

-# Beginner's Practical Guide – Linux, Networking, and Git
+# Beginner's Practical Guide – Linux, Networking, Git, and Bash Scripting

 This guide introduces Linux fundamentals, networking basics, and Git with practical examples so beginners can follow along step by step.